cea-hpc/modules/doc/source/modulefile.rst

 has been configured for your installation of the Modules package, you may use all the extended commands provided by tclX, too.

-A typical *modulefiles* is a simple bit of code that set or add entries to the **PATH**, **MANPATH**, or other environment variables.
-Tcl has conditional statements that are evaluated when the *modulefile* is loaded.
+A typical *modulefile* is a simple bit of code that set or add entries to the **PATH**, **MANPATH**, or other environment variables.
+A Modulefile is evaluated against current **modulecmd.tcl**'s mode which leads to specific evaluation results.
+For instance if the *modulefile* sets a value to an environment variable, this variable is set when modulefile is loaded and unset when modulefile is unloaded.

+Tcl has conditional statements that are evaluated when the *modulefile* is interpreted.
 This is very effective for managing path or environment changes due to different OS releases or architectures.
 The user environment information is encapsulated into a single *modulefile* kept in a central location.
 The same *modulefile* is used by every user on any machine.
 So,